nycicarus/nycicarus.github.io/_posts/events/2025-11-01-nov-nyc-mad-meetup.md

 ---
 ### This is not an NYC icarus event.
 This is a boost.
 ### NYC Mad community november meetup
-#### Join us at Pier 57 for a late afternoon discussion circle and social event for mad community making
+#### Join us on November 1st, 2025, at Pier 57 for a late afternoon discussion circle and social event for mad community making
 #### Hosted by [Spectacularthoughts](https://www.instagram.com/spectaculaurthoughts/) and [Unshrink._yourself](https://www.instagram.com/unshrink._yourself/)
 Gathering Schedule: